General Child Neurology

 • Anticoagulant therapy prevents worsening of thrombosis in both neonates and children. | |

-• Clinical outcomes are poor in the majority of neonates with cerebral sinovenous thrombosis. |
+• Clinical outcomes are poor in most neonates with cerebral sinovenous thrombosis. |

 Early literature on cerebral sinovenous thrombosis is mainly based on autopsy studies by French physicians.
 In 1873, Parrot recognized sagittal sinus thrombosis in neonates.
 In 1884, Bouchut observed cerebral sinovenous thrombosis in infants who had seizures during febrile or debilitating illnesses.
 The same year, Rilliet and Barthez reported infection as a predisposing factor in young children.
 Lhermitte described the association of cerebral sinovenous thrombosis with congenital heart disease.
-Several years later, Symonds described “otitic hydrocephalus” referring to hydrocephalus and raised intracranial pressure in children with chronic otitis media and mastoiditis (74).
+Several years later, Symonds described “otitic hydrocephalus” referring to hydrocephalus and raised intracranial pressure in children with chronic otitis media and mastoiditis (83).
 This probably represents the first description of childhood cerebral sinovenous thrombosis in modern English literature.
 Because the condition was considered infrequent and difficult to diagnose, systematic literature was rare before the advent of modern neuroimaging techniques.

-The clinical features of cerebral sinovenous thrombosis can be subtle and diffuse.
-They are dependent on the child’s age, extent, and location of thrombosis, along with presence/absence of associated venous infarction.
-In young children, coexisting neurologic diseases produce neurologic signs that overshadow or are impossible to differentiate from those of cerebral sinovenous thrombosis.
-Seizures and encephalopathy of varying degrees still remain the major presenting feature in both neonates (72% and 60%, respectively) and children (50% and 25%, respectively) (17; 66; 55; 52; 33).
 Raised intracranial pressure develops gradually over hours, days, and sometimes weeks.
 In neonates and infants, a tense anterior fontanelle, separation of skull sutures, and dilated scalp veins may be seen.
-Focal neurologic deficits are rare in neonates (17; 55).
+Focal neurologic deficits are rare in neonates (19; 59).
 In older infants and children, signs of raised intracranial pressure-like headache and papilledema with false localizing sixth cranial nerve palsy predominate with associated varying levels of altered consciousness.
-Seizures are present in about 50% of children (17) and are more frequently reported in patients with thrombosis of cortical veins (63).
+Seizures are present in about 50% of children (19) and are more frequently reported in patients with thrombosis of cortical veins (68).
 Headache and papilledema secondary to cerebral sinovenous thrombosis usually cannot be differentiated from that due to idiopathic intracranial hypertension.
 Visual disturbances are reported in about 20% of children and consist chiefly of diplopia due to false localizing sixth nerve palsy and visual field abnormalities.

-Genetic causes of cerebral sinovenous thrombosis include novel mutation in Serpin C1 gene, which presents as unprovoked neonatal cerebral sinovenous thrombosis.
+Genetic causes of cerebral sinovenous thrombosis include a novel mutation in Serpin C1 gene, which presents as unprovoked neonatal cerebral sinovenous thrombosis.
 This mutation causes a type 1 antithrombin (AT) deficiency and presents within the first week of life.
-Mutations in the A1 gene (Serpin C1) are associated with an 18-fold increase risk of cerebral sinovenous thrombosis (41).
+Mutations in the A1 gene (Serpin C1) are associated with an 18-fold increase risk of cerebral sinovenous thrombosis (45).

-JAK2 (Janus Kinase 2) V617F mutation causes cerebral sinovenous thrombosis without an underlying hematological abnormality diagnostic for myeloproliferative neoplasms (28).
+JAK2 (Janus Kinase 2) V617F mutation causes cerebral sinovenous thrombosis without an underlying hematological abnormality diagnostic for myeloproliferative neoplasms (29).

-El-Khoury and colleagues have reported that children undergoing therapy for acute lymphoblastic leukemia (ALL) had 10.5% incidence of cerebral sinovenous thrombosis if the following are present: intermediate/high risk disease, triglyceride levels greater than 615 mg/dl, mediastinal mass, and larger body surface (22).
+El-Khoury and colleagues have reported that children undergoing therapy for acute lymphoblastic leukemia (ALL) had 10.5% incidence of cerebral sinovenous thrombosis if the following are present: intermediate/high risk disease, triglyceride levels greater than 615 mg/dl, mediastinal mass, and larger body surface (24).

-Cerebral sinovenous thrombosis due to gain of function pathogenic variants in PIK3CA associated with megalencephaly-capillary malformation-polymicrogyria (MCAP) syndrome has been reported (29).
+Cerebral sinovenous thrombosis due to gain of function pathogenic variants in PIK3CA associated with megalencephaly-capillary malformation-polymicrogyria (MCAP) syndrome has been reported (30).

 The brain’s venous drainage consists of a network of dural sinuses, cerebral veins, and cortical veins, which are divided into the superficial and deep systems.
 The superficial venous system consists of cortical veins and the superior sagittal sinus that drains into the torcular and then predominantly into right transverse (lateral) sinus, and right internal jugular vein.
 The deep system consists of inferior sagittal sinus, basal vein of Rosenthal, and paired internal cerebral veins that empty into the vein of Galen and then the straight sinus, which finally drains into the torcular.
 The deep system drains predominantly into the smaller-caliber left transverse (lateral) sinus and left internal jugular vein.
 Anteriorly, the paired cavernous sinuses are connected to the jugular system by the petrosal sinuses.

 The cerebral venous system is a valveless system functioning at a low pressure and slow velocity.
 The venous sinuses encased in the rigid dura are non-collapsible.
-This results in a passive drainage of blood flow from the brain to the heart (12).
+This results in a passive drainage of blood flow from the brain to the heart (13).
 The flow in the sinuses is gravity- and respiration-dependent and can be bi-directional depending on the venous pressure gradient.
 Reduction in systemic blood pressure can result in stasis or reversal of blood flow within dural sinuses.
-A relative reduction of thrombomodulin in the lining of cerebral sinuses further increases the propensity to thrombus formation (45).
-Dural sinuses play an important role in cerebrospinal fluid (CSF) dynamics due to presence of arachnoid granulations.
+A relative reduction of thrombomodulin in the lining of cerebral sinuses further increases the propensity to thrombus formation (49).
+Dural sinuses play an important role in cerebrospinal fluid (CSF) dynamics due to the presence of arachnoid granulations.

 In cerebral sinovenous thrombosis, the mechanism for venous infarction is obstruction of venous drainage with increasing venous pressure in the region of brain drained by that vein or venous sinus, in the absence of venous collaterals.
 Venous congestion results in extravasation of fluid into the brain, producing focal or diffuse cerebral edema and hemorrhage due to diapedesis of red blood cells through capillaries.
 The edema may be transient if venous flow is re-established, or it may be associated with permanent tissue infarction if the increased venous blood pressure exceeds the arterial perfusion pressure.
-In the latter situation, there is inadequate delivery of arterial blood and regional ischemic “venous” infarction results (09; 47).
+In the latter situation, there is inadequate delivery of arterial blood and regional ischemic “venous” infarction results (10; 51).
 Once the initial thrombus has formed, the ensuing obstruction and venous stasis can promote propagation of the initial thrombus.
 Relief of obstruction, even if delayed, can ease the venous congestion in cerebral sinovenous thrombosis completely.
-Occlusion of superior sagittal sinus or dominant transverse sinus impairs the function of arachnoid granulations, which interferes with CSF absorption and increases venous congestion and may result in communicating hydrocephalus (47).
+Occlusion of superior sagittal sinus or dominant transverse sinus impairs the function of arachnoid granulations, which interferes with CSF absorption and increases venous congestion and may result in communicating hydrocephalus (51).
 If the raised intracranial pressure is severe, pressure on the optic nerves causes papilledema, which if unrelieved over time can progress to optic atrophy and visual impairment.

 Investigations performed in cerebral sinovenous thrombosis should be aimed at (1) confirmation of the diagnosis and delineating the extent of brain injury, (2) screening for prothrombotic disorders, and (3) correctly identifying associated risk factors.

 The diagnosis of cerebral sinovenous thrombosis is not possible only clinically.
 Neuroimaging with dedicated sequences of the intracranial venous system is mandatory.
-Knowledge of the normal variations in the venous anatomy as well as advantages and limitations of available imaging techniques is important (23; 67; 81).
+Knowledge of the normal variations in the venous anatomy as well as advantages and limitations of available imaging techniques is important (25; 75; 91).
 Computed tomography (CT) is frequently performed in most children due to ease of availability, short procedure time, and capacity to detect acute hemorrhage.
 Plain or unenhanced CT can miss cerebral sinovenous thrombosis; hence, contrast study is essential.
 CT can also yield false positive results in neonates.
 Signs indicative of cerebral sinovenous thrombosis on a non-contrast CT are the ‘‘filled triangle’’ or ‘‘dense triangle’’ sign or the ‘‘cord sign,’’ which describe the increased density of an intraluminal thrombus in sinovenous channels.
 On contrast-enhanced CT, ‘‘empty triangle’’ or ‘‘empty delta’’ sign refers to a non-contrast enhancing thrombus surrounded by the dural walls of the sinus, which enhance with contrast.
-CT venography using a multi-slice technique has been reported to be better than routine CT and a good substitute for MRI and MR venography in adults (57).
+CT venography using a multi-slice technique has been reported to be better than routine CT and a good substitute for MRI and MR venography in adults (61).
 However, the radiation risk needs to be duly considered in the pediatric age group.
 MRI is the preferred modality in most instances because of its ability to demonstrate flow, thrombus, edema, infarction, and concurrent abnormalities.
 On conventional MR images, acute thrombus (1-3 days) within a cerebral vein or dural sinus is isointense on T1-weighted images and hypointense on T2-weighted images.
 In the subacute stage (7-14 days), thrombus is hyperintense on T1-weighted images as well as T2-weighted images.
 In addition to conventional MRI, dedicated MR venography is essential to document flow disturbance in the affected sinovenous channel.
 Several techniques such as time-of-flight, phase contrast, and contrast-enhanced MR venography are helpful.
 Sensitivity and lack of radiation are major advantages of MRI over CT, but the need for sedation and the availability of urgent/emergent time are the main limitations.
-There is limited experience with diffusion-weighted imaging in neonates and children with cerebral sinovenous thrombosis as opposed to that with adults (19).
-Diffusion-weighted imaging, in addition to shedding light on mechanisms of brain injury in cerebral sinovenous thrombosis, has been reported to be useful in predicting recanalization in adults (24) and perhaps might be useful in children, although there are conflicting data for the pediatric population (50; 78).
+There is limited experience with diffusion-weighted imaging in neonates and children with cerebral sinovenous thrombosis as opposed to that with adults (21).
+Diffusion-weighted imaging, in addition to shedding light on mechanisms of brain injury in cerebral sinovenous thrombosis, has been reported to be useful in predicting recanalization in adults (26) and perhaps might be useful in children, although there are conflicting data for the pediatric population (54; 87).
 There is limited experience with imaging modalities other than CT and MRI.
 Cranial ultrasound is helpful for diagnosing centrally located venous infarcts or hemorrhages in infants with an open fontanelle.
 The technique, however, is highly operator-dependent; hence, diagnosis is tricky based on ultrasound alone.
 Its major advantage is the bedside availability and noninvasive nature.
-Doppler ultrasound can define absent/reduced flow in the sinovenous channels in cerebral sinovenous thrombosis, but mainly in the superior sagittal sinus (48; 61).
+Doppler ultrasound can define absent/reduced flow in the sinovenous channels in cerebral sinovenous thrombosis, but mainly in the superior sagittal sinus (52; 66).
 Catheter cerebral angiography is rarely required nowadays for cerebral sinovenous thrombosis diagnosis due to the advent of CT and MRI.
 Although MR may be preferred for its lack of radiation, CT venogram is at least equivalent in sensitivity for cerebral venous sinus thrombosis diagnosis.
 There continues to be variability in employment of imaging modalities for pediatric cerebral venous sinus thrombosis.
-Importance of standardization of imaging pathways for pediatric cerebral venous sinus thrombosis have been reviewed (43).
+Importance of standardization of imaging pathways for pediatric cerebral venous sinus thrombosis have been reviewed (47).
 Adopting specific imaging protocols for cerebral venous sinus thrombosis aids in diagnostic precision and targeting management, which impacts outcome.

 Testing for prothrombotic risk factors typically includes activated partial thromboplastin time, INR, antithrombin III, protein C and protein S levels, plasma fibrinogen, anticardiolipin antibodies, lupus anticoagulant, Factor V Leiden mutation, MTHFR mutation, prothrombin gene (G20210A) mutation, plasminogen, lipoprotein-a, Factor VIII, and plasma homocysteine.
 The results of these should be interpreted based on local laboratory standards, and age should be taken into consideration when interpreting values.
-The presence of prothrombotic abnormalities varies widely across studies (08; 82), and whether they are true causal associations with cerebral sinovenous thrombosis is not clear, as many seem to be transient and most are negative on repeat testing (52).
+The presence of prothrombotic abnormalities varies widely across studies (09; 93), and whether they are true causal associations with cerebral sinovenous thrombosis is not clear, as many seem to be transient and most are negative on repeat testing (56).

 Lastly, a thorough screening for risk factors is helpful to determine the condition predisposing to cerebral sinovenous thrombosis, based on the individual case scenario.
 This may include but is not limited to investigations like blood counts, electrolytes, inflammatory work-up, iron studies, CSF, and microbial cultures, as per the clinical indication.